‘It was pretty terrifying’: Virginia hero officers rescue unconscious woman from burning car

 FARMVILLE, Va.
-(WRIC) — Two Farmville police officers helped rescue an unconscious woman from a vehicle engulfed with flames early Friday morning.
+(WRIC) — Two Virginia police officers helped rescue an unconscious woman from a vehicle engulfed with flames early Friday morning.

 Officers Dalton Foley and Olivia Martin put their lives at risk without hesitation, in a situation the pair said they had never dealt with before.
 For them, the daring task was pure instinct.